pdimov/blog/_posts/2020-05-16-c20-ranges-to-the-rescue.md

 While the algorithms in the appropriately named `<algorithm>` have `ranges::` versions in C++20, those in `<numeric>` do not.

-They do not because C++20 got at once two major features, Ranges and Concepts, which meant that the standard library algorithms got to be modernized twice, once to acquire a range-aware version, placed in `std::ranges::`, and once to be properly constrained via concepts.
+They do not because C++20 got two major features, Ranges and Concepts, at the same time, which meant that the standard library algorithms got to be modernized twice, once to acquire a range-aware version, placed in `std::ranges::`, and once to be properly constrained via concepts.
 This, in turn, meant that those concepts needed to be designed.

 There wasn't enough time to properly design the numeric concepts required for the algorithms in `<numeric>` to be brought up to date, although [work on that